pgaulon/bro-cip-enip/README.md

     * events.bif: there is only the general event cip_event and the event cip_message_request, in order to analyse each message request.
 The type of service, the size of the path and the path will be logged
-    * main.bro: this script only logs the service, the path size and the path when a message request packet is parsed
+    * main.zeek: this script only logs the service, the path size and the path when a message request packet is parsed

 This code compiles, but can't be executed.
 The main supposed reason, is that the